mmesiti/shell-job-scripting-scc/content/general_best_practices.md

 - It is a (simple form of a) program.

-- Typically, a bash script will call other programs
+- Typically, a bash script will act as a *driver*:
+  - call other programs
-  "orchestrate" their operations together, provide them with data, organize the data movements.
+  - "orchestrate" their operations together
+  - provide them with data
+  - organize the data movements.

-- The other programs will typically be written in languages that are more suitable to scientific computing, but they can also be other bash scripts.
+- The other programs will typically be written in languages that are more suitable to scientific computing, (but they can also be other bash scripts).

 ### Where do scripts come from?